parallelwindfarms/parareal/lit/01-parareal.md

 We need to define the following:

-> `Vector`
->
+### Vector
-> : A `Vector` is an object that represents the state of a solution at any one time.
+A `Vector` is an object that represents the state of a solution at any one time.
 On this state we need to be able to do addition, subtraction and scalar multiplication, in order to perform the Parareal algorithm.

->
-> `Solution`
->
+### Solution
-> : A `Solution` is a function that takes an initial `Vector`, a time `t_0` and a time `t`, returning the state `Vector` at time `t`.
+A `Solution` is a function that takes an initial `Vector`, a time `t_0` and a time `t`, returning the state `Vector` at time `t`.

->
-> `Mapping`
->
+### Mapping
-> : A `Mapping` is a function from one state `Vector` to another, for example a mapping from a coarse to a fine mesh or vice-versa.
+A `Mapping` is a function from one state `Vector` to another, for example a mapping from a coarse to a fine mesh or vice-versa.

->
-> Fine `Solution`
+### Fine Solution
->
-> : The *fine* solution is the solution at the desired resolution.
+The *fine* solution is the solution at the desired resolution.
 If we were not doing parallel-in-time, this would be the integrator to get at the correct result.
 We may also use the fine solution to find a ground thruth in testing the Parareal solution.

->
-> Coarse `Solution`
+### Coarse Solution
->
-> : The *coarse* solution is the solution that is fast but less accurate.
+The *coarse* solution is the solution that is fast but less accurate.

 ``` {.python file=parareal/abstract.py}
 from __future__ import annotations